nackc8/templ-upg7/README.md

 Explain in your own words what these "objects" are that PowerShell uses?
 How is it different to Bash?

+Keep it short, try not to exceed three or four sentences.

 - [ ] Save your explanation in a text file